 3-Get a Hobby

 For years all I did was work, eat, sleep, repeat but without something else to focus on, you will burnout.
 No one can sustain the psychological stress of taking care of patients without finding something outside of the job that you LOVE to do.
 For my husband it is surfing.
 For me it is coaching and of course, blogging.
 Helping other people feel better about themselves and make positive changes in their lives is beyond rewarding.
-I love the connections I have made and the opportunities I have had to grow personally and professionally. (see my post on network marketing).
+I love the connections I have made and the opportunities I have had to grow personally and professionally.

 Go to conferences, learn about new treatments, get involved in research and get inspired!
 Network with other cancer providers around the country to collaborate on projects.
 It is amazing how quickly this will reinvigorate you and change how you look at the day to day.
 Get involved with your local PA program and medical school.
 Serve as a preceptor or mentor, it is funny how those little eager beavers can make you feel young again.

-5-Wine and Pets
+5-Fun and Pets

 Surround yourself with really good wine (in moderation), family, friends and dogs (unless your a cat person).
 It takes some time to learn how to leave your work at the door, but when I walk in and see 2 fluffy dogs who love me unconditionally, a toddler that runs to hug me, my husband with a glass of red, life is instantly better.
 There is something to be said for pet therapy….the act of petting alone produces an automatic relaxation response.
 They lessen anxiety, lower your blood pressure and let’s face it, they are too damn cute to resist.